varenya/elpsykongroo/content/blog/underappreciated-skills-of-dev/index.md

 Well, this seems obvious, doesn't it?

-I don't mean empathy in the sense of caring about your team-mates (you should) but in the context of code.
 As a beginner, I used to have a knee-jerk reaction when exposed to a new codebase.
 I would judge it and think something along these lines:

 - Why did they use this? ugh
 - Why use this framework here?